libvips/libvips/doc/file-format.md

 ```

 is faster than using `.tif` for the temporary intermediate image.
 This
-section documents the VIPS file format.
+section documents the libvips file format.

-VIPS comes with a command-line program called `vipsedit` which is useful
+libvips comes with a command-line program called `vipsedit` which is useful
 for destructively changing fields in a vips image.
 The `vipsheader` program
 can be used to extract any metadata.

-VIPS files come in three parts.
+libvips files come in three parts.
 First, there is a 64-byte header, containing
 an identifying magic number and a set of very basic fields, such as image
 width in pixels.
 Next, the image data is stored as a set of band-interleaved
 scanlines, from the top of the image to the bottom.
 Finally, after the